juniorxxue/curriculum-vitae/README.md

 I'm too lazy to deal with servers.

 ## Why only one page instead of including it into blog?
 Well..
-I have no habit of writing blogs, and I have to maintain it printable.
+I have no habit of writing blogs, and I have to maintain its printability.
 So less page, less dirty work.

 ## Any disadvantages?
 * It has not been adapted for mobile view.